royzen01/Active_Directory_Lab/README.md

 ### Conclusion

-This project gave me a much better understanding on how Active Directory functions within a private network.
+This project gave me a much better understanding of how Active Directory functions within a private network.
 Creating something akin to a mini corporate network was good practice and it helped me visualize how connections flow in a private network.
 Since Active Directory is an industry standard it is important to understand how its components interact with each other, and this project was a great way of doing so.

 I will be exploring more complex topologies and projects that involve AD as a way of becoming more familiar with it.